yyq1031/Study-Buddy/README.md

     Replace the placeholder values with your actual credentials.
     For errors related to CORS, please set the port to a port that is not currently running any applications.
 This can be found under Networking in the browser.

     To generate API key for Assembly AI for audio transcription, visit https://www.assemblyai.com/dashboard/overview and login using google account to get the API key.

     To generate API key for cohere, visit https://dashboard.cohere.com/api-keys to login to gmail account and select the options to a series of questions.
-After logging in, under 'API Keys', get free trial API key.
+After logging in, under 'API Keys', you can get the free trial API key.

     After the dashboard is loaded, find the AI keys generation on the left navigation bar.

     🔐 Note: Do not commit your .env file to version control.